 Can you transfer to American AAdvantage®, Alaska MileagePlan, or Delta SkyMiles®?

 No, you can’t transfer Chase points to American, Delta, or Alaska miles.
 But there are transfer partners that give you access to American, Delta, and Alaska flights.
-American award flights are bookable via British Airways Avios, while Delta award flights are bookable via Korean Skypass and Virgin Atlantic Flying Club.
+American award flights are bookable via British Airways Avios, while Delta award flights are bookable via Virgin Atlantic Flying Club.

 - Here’s a guide to booking American flights with Chase Ultimate Rewards® points.